VANRao-Stack/cantorProject/README.md

 The approach mentioned here is heavily based on the code I found [here](https://github.com/okada39/pinn_wave).
 I mostly added GPU utilization as well as first order optimizers for faster convergence.
 I also came up with a cool name for the package:)

-You could also read more about solving differential equations using Neural Nets at my blog post here: [Neural Netowrks and Differntial Equations](https://vanrao.medium.com/neural-networks-and-differential-equations-aa13887f4801)
+You could also read more about solving differential equations using Neural Nets at my blog post here: [Neural Networks and Differential Equations](https://vanrao.medium.com/neural-networks-and-differential-equations-aa13887f4801)

 ## Table of Content